containers/composefs/README.md

 - `noverity`: Don't verfy fs-verity digests (useful for example if fs-verity is not supported on basedir).
 - `digest`: A fs-verity sha256 digest that the image file must match.
 If set, `verity_check` defaults to 2.
 - `upperdir`: Specify an upperdir for the overlayfs filesystem.
-- `workdir`: Specify an upperdir for the overlayfs filesystem.
+- `workdir`: Specify a workdir for the overlayfs filesystem.
 - `idmap`: Specify a path to a user namespace that is used as an idmap.

 ## Language bindings